Skip to main content

 Multiple research papers on this topic begin by addressing the debate around nipple confusion.
 They acknowledge that whilst some people believe it is a prominent issue, others feel there is a lack of quality evidence to support it.

-A recent systematic review aimed to collate the reported consequences of using artificial teats on exclusive breastfeeding.
-They included 38 articles in their review and concluded that multiple negative neonatal factors (such as early weaning, incorrect latch and refusal to breastfeed) were associated with the use of artificial teats.
+A recent review of the research found multiple negative factors (such as early weaning, incorrect latch and refusal to breastfeed) were associated with the use of artificial teats.
+However, this paper does not provide details on how such factors were documented or how causality was measured.

+Another review on the subject noted they had difficulty determining causality of the reported negative impacts on breastfeeding.
+The authors found it hard to determine whether negative impacts were related to bottle or pacifier use or if they were associated with another factor.
 The same paper noted that most of the associations between artificial teat use and negative impacts on breastfeeding were related to bottle use, and they found little evidence to support evidence of pacifiers / dummy’s causing nipple confusion.

 What is the difference between breastfeeding and feeding with an artificial teat?